SentinelByte/FS_Tasks/README.md

     Usage
     Contributing
     License
+    Acknowledge

 # Introduction

 FS_Task is a collection of Python scripts that perform basic tasks.

-These scripts are designed to be easy to understand and modify, making them ideal for learning Python or quickly accomplishing common tasks.
+Dev to ease daily tasks and design to be understandable & modifable, making them ideal for quickly accomplishing FS common tasks.

-Installation
+# Installation

 To use the scripts in this repository, you'll need Python installed on your system.
 You can download it from the official Python website.